-Simply put, if you just want some “you” time or are experiencing aches and niggles, book a massage for yourself.
+Simply put, if you just want some “You” time or are experiencing aches and niggles, then book a massage for yourself.
+It’s simple.

-You would not expect your car to keep on running without some planned maintenance, same goes for your body. when you wake up with a stiff neck or bad back, it’s not because you slept funny.
+You would not expect your car to keep on running without some planned maintenance and the same goes for your body.
+When you wake up with a stiff neck or bad back, it’s not because you slept funny for a single night.

-Be pro-active – Do not wait to feel broken, or an annual holiday.
+Be pro-active – Do not wait to feel broken, or an annual holiday for that massage.

 If you need to be active in your workplace and you rely upon your body to be there for you then look after yourself and have a regular massage, it will make a difference.

-Beyond the benefits for specific conditions or diseases, a lot of people simply enjoy massage because it produces feelings of well-being, reduced stress and deeper relaxation.
-Massage is often recommended to help cope with a bereavement, its life-affirming.
+Beyond the benefits for specific conditions or diseases, a lot of people simply enjoy massage because it produces feelings of well-being, reduced stress and more profound relaxation.

 Call me to book an appointment or for an informal chat to discuss what will work best for you.
 I can offer you 60-minute or 90-minute sessions.
-I am able to offer massage from my treatment room in Dunston House.
+I can provide massage from my treatment room in Dunston House.
 Dunston House, Dunston Road, Chesterfield, S41 9QD